Follow Your Nose -- Which Code Smells are Worth Chasing?: Threats to Validity

+Alert instances fixing are not always small atomic actions.
+Commits might be tangled \cite{6624018, herbold2020largescale} and serve more than one goal.
+Even when serving one goal, an alert might be removed as part of a large clean up, along with more influential alerts.
+It is also possible that while one alert was removed, a different alert was introduced.
+In principle, this can be taken care of by controlling all other alerts.
+However, controlling all other alerts will be too restrictive in a small dataset, leading to basing the statistics on very few cases.
+In the same spirit, while we controlled length and the developer, there might be other confounding variables influencing the results.

 We analyzed the source code on a specific date and used the commits done in an entire year in order to measure quality.
-It is possible that we identified a smell in January, and a developer removed it in February, making it irrelevant for the rest of the year.
-But we showed that smells are very stable, indicating that this scenario is rare.
+It is possible that we identified an alert in January, and a developer fixed it in February, making it irrelevant for the rest of the year.
+But alerts removal probability is low (e.g., \cite{HAMDI2021106699}, Table \ref{tab:code_smell_influence_CCP}), indicating that this scenario is rare.

 Our classification of files into `low-quality', `high-quality' and `other’ are necessarily noisy.
 As an illustrative example of the implication of a small number of commits, consider a file with CCP of 0.1, a probability of 10\% that a commit will be a bug fix.
-The file has probability of 35\% to have no hit in 10 commits and it will be mis-classified as `high-quality'.
+The file has a probability of 35\% to have no hit in 10 commits and it will be mis-classified as `high-quality'.

-On top of that, the VC dimension theory \cite{doi:10.1137/1116025, vapnik2013nature} warns us that given a fixed size data set, the more statistics we compute, the more likely that some of them will deviate from the true underlying probabilities.
-We started with 151 smells and for each one of them we computed five properties for four target metrics, relying on even more statistics.
-This might lead to missing robust smells or misidentifying a smell as robust.
-Note that a random smell has a low probability to achieve all properties.
+On top of that, the VC dimension theory \cite{doi:10.1137/1116025, vapnik2013nature} warns us that given a fixed size dataset, the more statistics we compute, the more likely that some of them will deviate from the true underlying probabilities.
+We started with 151 alerts and for each one of them we computed five properties for three target metrics, relying on even more statistics.
+This might lead to missing causal alerts or misidentifying an alert as causal.
+Note that an alert has a low probability to achieve all properties with respect to the negative control.
 On the other hand, doing a lot of statistical tests, some will fail.
-Some causal smells that have the desired properties might accidentally fail on our data.
+Some causal alerts that have the desired properties might accidentally fail on our data.
 Examining these properties on more files will help to further validate the results.

 Another threat comes from the use of the linguistic model in order to identify corrective actions.
-The linguistic model accuracy is 93\%, close to that of human annotators \cite{amit2020corrective}.
-A misclassification of a commit as a bug fix might change a file quality group.
+The linguistic model accuracy is 93\%, close to that of human annotators \cite{Amit2021CCP}.
+Yet, a misclassification of a commit as a bug fix might change a file quality group.